 Entrepreneur.com defines branding as “the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products”.
 But we simply define it as the promise of a unique, lasting experience for your customers.

-Between individual products, product ranges, services, organizations, individual persons, groups, events, geographic places, private label brands, media, and e-brands, many things can become brands.
-Here are some of the most common types of brands that your business could fall into:
+Between individual products, product ranges, services, organizations, individuals, groups, events, geographic places, private label brands, media, and e-brands, many things can become brands.
+But what type of brand is your business?
+Here are some of the most common types to get you started.

 Typically, product brands are associated with tangible products such as cars, household goods or lifestyle products.
 This can either be specific (individual product) or cover a range of products (product range).